 That big mortgage payment you now have to pay every month has an upside.
 The interest portion of every payment is tax deductible.
 Keep in mind that, at the beginning of your mortgage, most of your payment is interest, meaning that the overwhelming majority of your payment may be tax deductible.

 Real Estate Tax Deduction

 The money you pay for real estate taxes is tax deductible.
-While it’s never fun to learn that your property taxes have gone up again, at least you will be able to take some solace in knowing your tax deductions (and your resulting income tax savings) will increase at the same rate.
+While it’s never fun to learn that your property taxes have gone up again, at least you will be able to take some solace in knowing your tax deductions will increase at the same time.

 Charitable Donation Deduction

 While the charitable donation deduction might seem unrelated to a home purchase, this is income taxes we’re talking about.
 Before you purchased your home, you may not have had enough tax deductions to itemize your deductions and you may have had to claim the standard deduction instead ($12,400 single, $24,800 married filing jointly in 2020, $12,550 single, $25,100 married filing jointly in 2021).

 Why?
-Since you didn’t have itemized deductions like home mortgage interest and property taxes prior to buying your home your standard deduction may have been greater than your itemized deductions, you did not benefit from any of the itemized deductions like charitable contributions.
-However, when you became a homeowner, the mortgage interest and real estate taxes alone often make it so that you will be able to itemize which means you are now eligible for additional tax deductions.
+Since you didn’t have itemized deductions like home mortgage interest and property taxes prior to buying your home your standard deduction may have been greater than your itemized deductions, so you could not benefit from any other itemized deductions like charitable contributions.
+However, when you become a homeowner, the mortgage interest and real estate taxes alone often make it so that you will be able to itemize which means you are now eligible for additional tax deductions.

 Other Considerations for First Time Home Buyers

 Save your closing statement (HUD).
 When you file your tax return for the first time after buying a home, additional expenses incurred on your HUD may be tax deductible, including prepaid interest (points) you pay at closing.